MicrosoftDocs/azure-reference-other/stream-analytics-docs/trim-azure-stream-analytics.md

 # TRIM (Azure Stream Analytics)

 Removes any white-space characters from the start and end of a string.
-The entire list of

 > [!NOTE]
 >  This behavior differs from the [TRIM](/sql/t-sql/functions/trim-transact-sql) function of T-SQL, that only removes the space character `(char(32))`